xpack-dev-tools/openocd-xpack/README-RELEASE.md

 With Sourcetree, go to the helper repo and update to the latest master commit.

+### Merge upstream repo

+To keep the development repository in sync with the upstream OpenOCD repository, in the `xpack-dev-tools/openocd` Git repo:

+- checkout `master`
+- merge from `upstream/master`
+- checkout `xpack-develop`
+- merge `master`
+- fix conflicts (in `60-openocd.rules` and possibly other)
+- checkout `xpack`
+- merge `xpack-develop`

+Possibly add a tag here.

 ## Build

 ### Development run the build scripts